-- Archive Panic: Invoked; James never watched Mighty Morphin' Power Rangers as a kid, and recently decided to play catch-up.
+- Archive Panic: Invoked; James never watched Mighty Morphin' Power Rangers as a kid, and recently decided to play catch-up so he wouldn't go in blind to review the reboot film.
 But he freaked out when he learned how long the series is, and that's not even counting the original Japanese series that it takes footage from.
 Even limiting himself to just the first season, he had to binge watch sixty episodes.

 - Arson, Murder, and Jaywalking: In his Top 10 Shitty Shatner Movies, he ended the list with Incubus at #1, and talked about how the film was lost until it turned up with France, and ended with this dark sentence..."There was a lot of bad luck associated with Incubus and came with the reputation as one of those films with a curse.
 [Milos Milos] killed his girlfriend and committed suicide.
 [Ann Atmar] has also committed suicide a few weeks after the film wrapped.
 [Eloise Hardt's daughter] was kidnapped and murdered.
 Director Leslie Steven's production company went bankrupt, and his marriage ended in divorce.
 And William Shatner ended up being in a lot of shitty films."

 - References to shit.
 Sorry, that was meant to be, references to SHIT!